 The only one person who need to agree with you is yourself and there’s no need to meet someone half-way.
 It’s all up to you: where to go, what to eat, how much money to pay for something and you don’t have to argue about it with anyone.

-In most cases, you can find travelling solo cheaper than any other options.
+In most cases, you can find traveling solo cheaper than any other options.
 Firstly, nobody teases you with local delicacies so it’s easier to resist the temptation and spend less money on food (in my case sweets).
-Secondly, your travel companion might prefer move convenient and expensive way of travelling and it’s sometimes awkward to say “Sorry, it’s too expensive for me” or “I can sleep outside to make it cheaper”.
-Thirdly, you are more likely to buy less souvenirs and useless gadgets (I buy them a lot when travelling with someone for unknown reason).
+Secondly, your travel companion might prefer move convenient and expensive way of traveling and it’s sometimes awkward to say “Sorry, it’s too expensive for me” or “I can sleep outside to make it cheaper”.
+Thirdly, you are more likely to buy less souvenirs and useless gadgets (I buy them a lot when traveling with someone for unknown reason).

 To sum up, we should not be scared to set off for a solo journey!
 For some people it might be a tough decision and a weird feeling for the first days of solo expedition, but at the end of the day you will not regret it as it’s much more adventurous and challenging, it shapes your personality and gives you enormous possibilities to test yourself.

-Have you ever experienced solo travelling?
+Have you ever experienced solo traveling?
 Did you like it at all?
 What were the main benefits for you?
-Feel free to share your experience in comments :).
+Feel free to share your experience in comments :)